-I like to watch my 6th and 8th graders get off the bus and walk up the driveway from the dining room window.
+I like to watch my teens get off the bus and walk up the driveway from the dining room window.
 It’s their first year to ride the bus home from school and it has brought them closer in a way I didn’t expect, but constantly prayed for.
 I mean your little brother is annoying until he’s the only one you know in an unknown situation, ya know?

 I hand them snacks and listen for the highs and lows of their days during the precious 30 minutes before I head out to pick up their little sister a few blocks away.
 It’s the small window of time where they want to talk about ALL THE THINGS.
 And if you have kids this age, you know how important it is to listen.
 Because junior high is a whole new world and so many of the things we’ve taught them and prepared them for are here.

 My oldest said one day last week, “We watched a Social Media Awareness video today,” and I could tell by the look on her face, she was waiting for me to respond.
 “Really?
 Tell me about it.”